milena-data-analyst/Global-Logistics-Performance-and-Transport-Connectivity-Analysis-2000-2021-/README.md

 - Comparision of transport connectivity across countries
 - Comparison of transport efficiency across different transport modes (air, rail, and maritime transport)
 - Identification of global logistics leaders
 - Verification the relationship between logistics efficiency and transport activity
+- The aim of the dashboard is to leverage historical logistics data to identify trends and provide predictive insights on transport volumes, enabling data-driven decision-making, proactive capacity planning, and optimization of supply chain operations.

 ## Dataset